wojciech-kulik/xcodebuild.nvim/README.md

 - [nui.nvim](https://github.com/MunifTanjim/nui.nvim) used to present code coverage report.
 - [xcbeautify](https://github.com/tuist/xcbeautify) - Xcode logs formatter (optional - you can set a different tool or disable formatting in the config).
 - [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) - required by Project Manager to manage project files.
+- [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) required if you want to visually manage your project files.
 - Xcode (make sure that `xcodebuild` and `xcrun simctl` work correctly).
 - To get the best experience, you should install and configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) to be able to debug.
 - This plugin requires the project to be built using Swift.
 It was tested only with Xcode 15.